 Students may be awarded Montgomery College credit for prior learning in accordance with approved academic regulations of the College.
-The Office of the Senior Vice President for Academic Affairs, in coordination with the Office of Enrollment Management, evaluates standardized exams, military credit, certificates, high school credits as part of an articulation agreement, apprenticeships, and courses taken at other post-secondary institutions.
-To be reviewed for credit, students must submit one of the following documents to the Transfer Credit Evaluator on their campus:
+The Office of the Senior Vice President for Academic Affairs, in coordination with the Office of Records and Registration, evaluates standardized exams, military credit, certificates, high school credits as part of an articulation agreement, apprenticeships, and courses taken at post-secondary institutions.
+For a transcript to be reviewed, students must be seeking a degree/certificate at Montgomery College and submit corresponding documents to the Office of Records and Registration.
+Accepted documents include, but not limited to:

-- official transcript from an accredited U.S. college or university; - scores from nationally recognized exams,(i.e., AP, IB, or A-levels); transcripts from CLEP (College Level Examination Program) tests or the DSST; - high school transcript and credit award form for approved transfer agreements between the College and Montgomery County Public Schools; - transcript of technical training in a nationally accredited training program that has been listed in the Council on Postsecondary Accreditation and/ or American Council on Education publications; or - the Joint Services Transcript (JST).
+- official transcript from a regionally accredited U.S. college or university; - scores from nationally recognized exams (i.e., AP, IB, or A-levels); transcripts from CLEP (College Level Examination Program) tests or the DSST; - high school transcript and credit award form for approved transfer agreements between the College and Montgomery County Public Schools; - American Council on Education transcript that lists its recommendations for coursework or training completed outside of post-secondary institutions; - Completion certificate of technical training in a nationally accredited training program; or - the Joint Services Transcript (JST).

-Students seeking advanced standing credit for coursework completed outside of the United States must have their transcripts evaluated by an independent, accredited credentialing service.
-This evaluation must then be forwarded directly from the service provider to the Office of Enrollment Services at the campus a student plans to attend
+Students seeking advanced standing credit for coursework completed outside of the United States must have their transcripts evaluated by an approved independent, accredited credentialing service.
+This evaluation must then be forwarded directly from the service provider to the Office of Records and Registration at the campus a student plans to attend.